pnuu/fmiopendata/wfs.md

 ## Sea Level and Temperature Observations

 Sea level and temperature observations from 14 locations.
 Time step is 1 minute.
-The data is returned in multi point coverage format.
+The data is retuned in multi point coverage format.

 * Query ID: `fmi::observations::mareograph::instant::multipointcoverage`
 * Available arguments: